Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hiện trường vụ lở đất ở Maip Mulitaka, tỉnh Enga, Papua New Guinea. Ảnh: AFP/Getty Images

-The scene of the landslide in Maip Mulitaka, Enga province, Papua New Guinea.
+Scene of a landslide in Maip Mulitaka, Enga province, Papua New Guinea.
 Photo: AFP/Getty Images

-Local media reported that the landslide affected operations at the Porgera gold mine, operated by Barrick Gold.
-Images on social media showed local residents trying to pull bodies from under rocks and fallen trees, but said it was difficult to locate the bodies.
+Regional media reported that the landslide affected operations at the Porgera gold mine operated by Barrick Gold.
+Images on social media showed local residents trying to pull out bodies buried under rocks and fallen trees, but said it was difficult to locate the bodies.
 A road leading to the town of Porgera was also blocked by the landslide.

-Papua New Guinea Prime Minister James Marape said he had not been fully briefed on the situation but assured that efforts were being made by relevant agencies to rescue people.
-Rescue operations are currently underway to free people trapped under buried houses or under rubble.
+Papua New Guinea Prime Minister James Marape said he had not been fully briefed on the situation but assured that efforts were underway to rescue people trapped under buried houses or under rubble.

 According to VOV